-APPENDIX A.1 Personal Integrity Policy for Duke University School of Nursing Students
+Academic Integrity and Professionalism Policy For Duke University School of Nursing Community

-Purpose:
+Purpose

-The objective of the Personal Integrity Policy is to promote an environment in the Duke University School of Nursing of intellectual honesty, professionalism, trust, and integrity.
-It is intended to guide the professional behavior of School of Nursing students and applies to all endeavors and conduct pertaining to nursing education and the nursing role.
-All students of the Duke University School of Nursing are representatives of both the School and of the nursing profession and are expected throughout their student careers to engage in appropriate interpersonal conduct, act ethically, take responsibility for their own actions, respect authority while taking appropriate instruction, comport themselves with civility, and be self-aware of their impact on all others in the DUSON community.
+The overall objective of the Academic Integrity and Professionalism Policy (AIPP) is to promote an environment of intellectual honesty, professionalism, trust, and integrity in the Duke University School of Nursing (DUSON).
+Furthermore, this policy is intended to guide the academic and professional behavior of DUSON students as it applies to all endeavors and conduct pertaining to nursing education, research, and practice.
+All DUSON students are representatives of both the School and of the nursing profession and are expected throughout their education to engage in appropriate interpersonal conduct, act ethically, take responsibility for their actions, and be mindful of their impact on others in the community.
+DUSON supports the ethical and professional development of students to enable them to grow in their ability to act with academic and professional integrity.
+It is a core academic requirement that each DUSON student affirms their commitment to adhere to the Duke University Community Standard, DUSON Mission and Values, and the AIPP.